davepinch/pinchy.cc/content/topics/works/m/marcel-duchamp/fountain/Marcel_Duchamp,_1917,_Fountain,_photograph_by_Alfred_Stieglitz.jpg.md

 ---
-title: "Marcel Duchamp, 1917, Fountain, photograph by Alfred Stieglitz.jpg (commons.wikimedia.org)"
+title: "Marcel Duchamp, 1917, Fountain, photograph by Alfred Stieglitz.jpg (Wikimedia Commons)"
 description: >-
   Elsa von Freytag-Loringhoven, 1917, Fountain, photograph by Alfred Stieglitz at the 291 (Art Gallery) following the 1917 Society of Independent Artists exhibit, with entry tag visible.
 The backdrop is The Warriors by Marsden Hartley.
 license: public domain